S0fer/portfoliov3/README.md

  - [x] A fixed side bar with my Github, Linkedin, Whatsapp and email;
  - [x] A simple header, with a strong contrast with the page;
  - [x] A simple footer, with my Credentials and simple additional contact info;
- - [ ] Create a Modal component to overlay the screen when touched (don't forget the X button);
+ - [x] Create a Modal component to overlay the screen when touched;
  - [ ] Create a simple reusable component that can get information from both datasets to create interactible objects;
  - [ ] Corals on the sides (parallaxed) hiding more interactions;
  - [ ] Treasure chest in the end of the page that reveals a bubble with one more chance to contact me;